How to Research Federal Legislative History

 On completion of the lesson, the student will be able to:

-1. Discuss federal legislative history of a statute or Act codified in the United States Code that refers to the documents created at each stage of the legislative process.
+1. Discuss federal legislative history of a statute or Act codified in the United States Code.

 2. Identify some of the documents that comprise legislative history.